The Biggest Irish Lotto Winners of All Time

 The largest Lotto jackpot in Ireland’s history went to a single ticket after a special ‘Will Be Won’ draw on Saturday 15th January 2022.
 There had not been a winner of the top prize since the previous June and it had been at its cap for more than three months, so the rules changed to guarantee a payout.

 The jackpot would have been split between players in the next category down if nobody had matched all the numbers, but one lucky player from Castlebar in Co Mayo got the lot to set a new record.
+The money was claimed by a family syndicate, who said they wanted to use it to help change people’s lives in their local community.

 Did you know?
 The jackpot cap has been set at €19.06 million since the Castlebar win in 2022.
 Once a rollover sequence pushes the top prize up to or past this amount, no more money can be added to the jackpot until it is won and a new cap will be set.
 The jackpot can then only stay at its cap for a maximum of five draws before a Will Be Won draw is held.
 Find out more on the Prizes page.